Veterans Resource Center

 - Afghanistan & Iraq War Veterans Scholarship

-The overall goals and intent of the organization is to provide a place and organization for students and veterans to receive support and assistance in attending and successfully graduating from college.
-We also intend to provide leadership both on campus and to the community by organizing and being involved in civic projects and programs.
-It is further our intent to utilize the skills that student veteran's have learned about how to adjust to changes in life and then pass that along to incoming and current students having a difficult time adjusting to college life.
+The overall goals and intent of the organization is to provide a place for students and veterans to receive support and assistance in attending and successfully graduating from college.
+Further, we look to utilize the skills that our Veteran students have learned about how to adjust to changes in life and then pass that along to incoming and current students having a difficult time adjusting to civilian college life.
 The student veteran's organization will also be a source of support for families of soldiers who are currently or preparing for deployments related to military service.

 The organization is free to join.
 For more information on the Student Veteran's Association, see their webpage.